wangziqi2013/wangziqi2013.github.io/_posts/2021-10-02-openlambda.markdown

 As a result, no consistency guarantee is provided between shared states observed by functions.
 Function instances are charged by the memory cap multiplied by the actual time it has executed (rounded to 100ms).

+To demonstrate the benefit of being able to scale functions without any explicit server management, the paper conducted an experiment in which independent RPC calls (that just spins and does nothing else) are made to the serverless and conventional containerized platforms, respectively.